NeuroTechX/ntx_slack_archive/introductions.md

  >Hey everyone, I'm Pascal, PhD student in electrical and computer eng. at McGill university, Montreal, Canada.
 Most of my experience revolves around wearable interfaces that "monitor"/"act on"/"use as input" peripheral physiological signals.
 I know nothing about neurotechnology and brain computer interfaces which is what I am here for and I hope I will be able to share my experience with the physiological signals with which I am familiar!

+11/1/2017 5:10 PM

+ **sydneyneurotechx** :

+ >Welcome Pascal!Head on over to the <#C0VFP9ST0|_montreal>  channel to get connected with it's ecosystem.
+You can also check out NeuroTechEDU if you are interested in learning a bit more about the field.